Global stability of fluid flows despite transient growth of energy

-Here we have constructed many $V$ of the form \eqref{eq:Vansatz} with $\Rey>\Rey_E$, all having quartic degree ($d=2$) and depending explicitly on the projections $a_i$ onto various sets of $\uu_i$ modes.
+Here we have constructed many $V$ of the form \eqref{eq:Vansatz}, all having quartic degree ($d=2$) and depending explicitly on the projections $a_i$ of $\uu$ onto various $\uu_i$ modes.
 Results are reported for four different mode sets (defined later) whose number of modes ($m$) are 6, 8, 12, and 13.
 Figure~\ref{fig:GS2DPlaneCouette} shows $\Rey$ values at which stability has been verified using each set of modes, along with the energy stability threshold $\Rey_E(L)$.
 At each plotted point, a different Lyapunov functional was constructed to show global stability for perturbations of period $L$ at the $\Rey$ indicated.
-Raising the number of modes on which $V$ depends increases the $\Rey$ at which stability can be verified, but it also increases the computational cost of constructing $V$ using the method explained below, so computations were limited to 13 modes.
+Raising the number of modes on which $V$ depends increases the $\Rey$ at which stability can be verified, but it also increases the computational cost of constructing $V$ by the method explained below, which limited us to 13 modes.

 Over the full range of periods $L$ for which computations were performed, results surpass the energy method.
 For instance, at the most energy-unstable period $L_E$ where the energy method gives stability up to $\Rey_E\approx177.2$, our best $V$ verified stability at $\Rey=252.4$.
-Beyond their implications for Couette flow, the greater significance of these results is the proof of concept for a broadly applicable new method---the first generalization of the energy method that is applicable to any 2D or 3D flow.
+Beyond the implications for Couette flow, the greater significance of these results is the proof of concept for a broadly applicable new method---the first generalization of the energy method that is applicable to any 2D or 3D flow.